jonohill/docker-at-vps/config/rclone_serve_backup/readme.md

 # rclone_serve_backup

-Create initial config seed with `rclone_seed.conf`.
+Create initial config seed with `rclone config --config=/tmp/config`.
-Encrypt it with `
+Set `RCLONE_CONFIG_SEED` with the base64 encoded content of this.